AhmadKhokhar6655/Saylani-3rd-Assignment/README.md

 # Saylani-3rd-Assignment

-Create a website using HTML and CSS
+Create a website using

+  1-  HTML

+2-  CSS